New Directions For

 -- Drawing an absolute line between prevention and recycling can be difficult.

-"Prevention" includes what is commonly called " in-process recycling," but not
+"Prevention" includes what is commonly called " in-process recycling,"

 "out-of-process recycling."
 Recycling conducted in an environmentally sound